-For the most up-to-date information on clinical studies associated with terminated NIH grants, AAMC downloaded the Clinical Studies CSV file from NIH EXPORTER on May 5th, 2025, which includes interventional clinical trials and observational clinical studies registered with an NCT number, and matched it with terminated grants using the NIH core project number.
+For the most up-to-date information on clinical trials associated with terminated NIH grants, AAMC downloaded the Clinical Studies CSV file from NIH ExPORTER on May 20th, 2025, which includes interventional clinical trials and observational clinical studies registered with an NCT number and associated with an NIH grant.
+We matched clinical studies with terminated grants using the NIH core project number.
 To ensure that the AAMC was only counting clinical trials impacted by grant terminations, the AAMC kept and counted only clinical studies that met the following criteria: